Toyota Mirai Insurance Rates

 Rates are averaged for all Toyota Mirai models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Consumers who require higher liability limits will pay about $490 every year to go from a 30/60 limit to the 250/500 level
+- Policyholders who require increased levels of liability coverage will pay around $490 annually to raise limits from a 30/60 limit to 250/500 limits

-- Increasing comprehensive and collision deductibles can save approximately $875 each year
+- Increasing comprehensive and collision deductibles can save around $875 each year

 Rate Tables and Charts